Monthlong RIMPAC drills focused on US military rivals China, Russia

 China’s ships had not been involved in warfighting drills in previous exercises, participating instead in disaster relief and medical response activities.

-This year’s RIMPAC included two separate ship-sinking exercises.
+The drills This year’s RIMPAC included two separate ship-sinking exercises.
 Firing at the stripped-down USS Racine — a tank-landing ship — on July 12 were planes, helicopters, missiles and rockets operated by the Army and Air Force and the Japanese Self-Defense Force.

 The test was commanded by the Army’s Multi-Domain Task Force set up for RIMPAC, and it was the first time the Army had fired a naval strike missile at a ship at sea.